surtarso/ASAPCabinetFE/UsersManual.md

   - **Media Dimensions**: Control the position and size of media elements within their respective windows, force images only.
   - **VPX Settings**: Set paths and control how you start VPinballX

-Still not enough?
-Ok!
-You can also change ALL default media to create your own fallbacks.
-Use your own images or sounds for the UI to trully make this app yours.

 ### Saving Your Changes

 Satisfied with your adjustments?
 Hit **Save**.
 If you change your mind and want to discard your modifications, press **Close** to exit the menu without saving.
+(Or use the keybind 'q' to quit or 'c' to toggle without saving.)

 ## Controls (Key Bindings)